Taapeli/isotammi-addons/source/multimergegramplet/README.md

 Install the add-on either manually (https://gramps-project.org/wiki/index.php/5.1_Addons#Manually_installed_Addons) or using the instructions here: https://github.com/Taapeli/isotammi-addons

-Use the Gramps user interface to add the gramplet in the corresponding view (people, families etc).
+Use the Gramps user interface to add the gramplet in the sidebar or bottombar of the corresponding view (people, families etc).

 This gramplet works in the Gramps versions 5.x